Flora - Autumn

 Botanical Family: Cyperaceae

-Foliage: Fine, bright green, rush-like, cylindrical form 15 to 100cm long by 1-2mm diameter, tufting, stiff and erect but often arching.
+Foliage: The leaves are fine, bright green, rush-like, cylindrical form 15 to 100cm long by 1-2mm diameter, tufting, stiff and erect but often arching.

-Flora: Dense globular or hemispherical, 7-20mm diameter with numerous spikelets, toward the end of the leaf shaft.
+Flora: The flowers are dense, globular or hemispherical, 7 to 20mm diameter with numerous spikelets, toward the end of the leaf shaft.

-Flowering Season: Autumn and occasionally in other times of the year.
+Flowering Season: The flowers appear in autumn and occasionally in other times of the year.

 How and where it grows: Widespread especially in near-coastal areas.
 Often close to the edges of saline or sub-saline lakes and watercourses and coastal salt-marshes.
 Also occurs in other sandy soil locations.
 Also WA, SA, Vic, NSW, Q.